 I love that I will be in Bellingham for the holidays and get to experience the holiday spirit of Fairhaven Winterfest throughout November and December.
-I bring the whole family to this event and do my holiday shopping, take a carriage ride, sit on Santa’s lap, hear a variety of live holiday music, get a glimpse of The Nutcracker, wander through the Art Walk, and get a holiday beer or cocktail with my gal pals, all in one place almost any day throughout the season.
+I bring the whole family to this event and get to do my holiday shopping, take a carriage ride, sit on Santa’s lap, hear a variety of live holiday music, get a glimpse of The Nutcracker, wander through the Art Walk, and get a holiday beer or cocktail with my gal pals, all in one place almost any day throughout the season.

 The Fairhaven Historic District is a picturesque Victorian-era village on the south side of Bellingham, known for its boutique shopping and local charm.
 It’s always a great area to visit, but it is especially magical at this time of year.